andrasq/node-mongoid-js/README.md

 ### MongoId.setShortCharset( charset )

-Redefine the shortid character set.  `charset` is expected to be a string of 64 characters.
+Redefine the shortid character set.  `charset` is expected to be a string of 64 7-bit ASCII characters.
 The default character set is `-`, `0-9`, `A-Z`, `_`, and `a-z`, in that order (ASCII order).
 The character set `'ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/'` would produce base64 shortids (which wouldn't sort into timestamp and sequence order, but would be base64).
+Note that this changes the shortid charset globally, for all MongoId instances.

 ## Change Log

-- 1.2.0 - new static methods `shorten` and `unshorten`, block until next second if out of ids (do not throw)
+- 1.2.0 - new static methods `shorten` and `unshorten`, block until next second if out of ids (do not throw), optional idString to id.parse()
 - 1.1.3 - only include the low 16 bits of the process id to not overflow 24 chars, change unit tests to work on systems with longer than 16 bit process ids
 - 1.1.2 - put under travis ci tests, add coverage,  move `qnit` dev dependency into .travis.yml